Sh3b0/DevOps/docs/README.md

 # Documentation

-Each phase in the DevOps cycle has a corresponding file that contains:
+Each phase in the DevOps cycle has a corresponding Markdown file that contains:
 - Short overview of used technologies.
+- Goal of the phase.
-- General steps taken during work.
+- General steps taken to accomplish the goal.
-- Best practices learnt.
+- Best practices learned.

 ## Phases
 1. [Development](./1-development.md)